missinglinkai/Dataset-Zoo/VOC2007/README.md

 ### Download the dataset

+Prerequisite - you need to have `wget` available on your machine.
+On OSX, run `brew install wget` if you don't have it installed.

 Run `./download_data.sh` - it will download the dataset (train, val and test) and place them under the data folder

 ### Run the script to generate metadata